Canon SL2 vs Panasonic FZ2500

 |17.||Sony RX100 IV||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 The FZ2500 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the SL2 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SL2 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SL2 was succeeded by the Canon SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the SL2 and FZ2500 can be found, respectively, in the Canon SL2 Manual (free pdf) or the online Panasonic FZ2500 Manual.

 So how do things add up?
 Is the Canon SL2 better than the Panasonic FZ2500 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.